-Juniper trees known for their berries and often varying greatly in appearance.
-Our range of ornamental Juniper trees come in everything from upright to low spreading forms and in shades of blue, green and golden yellow.
-These Juniper trees have been selected because they are ideal for small or large gardens and some are even suitable for being grown in a pot.
+Juniper trees are known for their berries and often vary greatly in appearance.
+Our range of ornamental Juniper come in everything from upright to low spreading forms and in shades of blue, green and golden yellow.
+These Juniper trees have been selected because they are small enough to be ideal for any sized garden and some are even suitable for being grown in a pot.

 With their masses of awl-like or scale-like needles, the upright or columnar Juniper trees are great for screening, for narrower spaces and perfect for creating a focal point in any garden or landscaped area.
 Our low spreading Juniper varieties won't reach much more than 1m in height and are perfect for growing in areas where ground cover is wanted or space is restricted (their width can easily be pruned).

 Junipers are easy to grow and most Juniper trees can tolerate some drought, although they don’t like sitting in wet soil.

 - Juniperus is a genus of over 50 coniferous species found across the Northern Hemisphere.

 - Juniper conifers are, alongside Yew, the only conifers to produce berries.
 Unlike Yew, Juniper berries can be used to flavour gin and are also used in medicine as they produce an oil which treats digestive and respiratory problems.

 - The word "gin" is an abbreviation of the Dutch name for Juniper which is "Genever".

 - Juniper berries have been presented to new parents in celebration of the birth of a baby boy.

 - Female plants produce berry-like fleshy seed cones, whereas male Junipers will produce small pollen cones with a catkin-like appearance.